 Well if it does it will have to stay there.
 Because I don’t think I can bear going through this again.
 Seems like I’ve had major surgeries less painful than this.

 But then, pain is relative, isn’t it?
 Like childbirth, it is eventually forgotten.
-Or there would never be something called siblings, would there?

 Of course we can all bear more than we think we can.
 We can be stretched and pulled in all directions and still bounce back, good as new.
 Or at least good enough.

 I’m thinking of driving over to the garden nursery and wandering around inside.
 I always feel peaceful there.
-It is a beautiful place with elegant decor and the plants seem to sooth everything that needs soothing at the moment.
+It is a beautiful place with elegant decor and the plants seem to sooth everything that needs soothing at the time.

-Meant to be, perhaps.
 I’m going to take two more Tylenol and be on my way.